-More recently, Whiting launched a $180 million flare gas recovery project.
-When completed, this project will allow engineers to recover — and use as fuel for refining — certain gases that normally would have been released as carbon dioxide and sulfur dioxide.
+In 2016, Whiting completed a separate, $180 million flare gas recovery project.
+The new units recover — and use as fuel for refining — certain gases that normally would have been released as carbon dioxide and sulfur dioxide.

-Whiting uses innovative technologies, not only to protect the environment and boost efficiency, but also to improve safety.
-For example, to inspect tall gas combustion devices, the refinery has deployed unmanned aerial vehicles — or “drones” — rather than have workers climb up temporary scaffolding.
+The Whiting team uses innovative technologies not only to protect the environment and boost efficiency, but also to improve safety.
+For example, the refinery has deployed drones (unmanned aerial vehicles) to inspect flares, rather than have workers climb up temporary scaffolding.

-Over the years, Whiting and its employees have supported a diverse range of local and regional institutions, such as Ivy Tech Community College, Purdue University and the Lake Area United Way.
+Over the years, Whiting and its employees have supported a diverse range of local and regional institutions, such as Ivy Tech Community College, Purdue University and the Lake Area United Way (LAUW).